yurizhuravel/simple-royalties-api/README.md

 For MVP purposes, the server does not handle the result in any meaningful way, i.e. persisting to a DB or notifying downstream.
 The `clientID` and the total amount of commissions payable to that client, however, are logged.

-To test the API locally, you can use your favourite HTTP client with JSON in the body as described above, or try a `curl` request:
+To test the API locally, start the service and use your favourite HTTP client with JSON in the body as described above, or try a `curl` request in a separate terminal:

 ```
 curl -X POST http://localhost:8080/api/commissions \
 -H "Content-Type: application/json" \
 -d '{
-"clientId": "Ed Sheeran",
+"clientId": "The Beatles",
 "serviceCosts": [
 {"serviceId": 1, "amount": 900},
 {"serviceId": 2, "amount": 2000},